 Rades sometimes has trouble deciding who to connect with.
-She mentions how difficult it can be to find the right fit.
+Rades mentions how difficult it can be to find the right fit.
 It's a tough decision and can end up wasting time if you make the wrong call.
-She addresses the issue by getting more information up front:
+Rades addresses the issue by getting more information up front:

 One of the biggest things is to communicate effectively from the beginning.
 I don't sign on new clients without understanding the scope of their project, and I tend to connect with other writers who themselves communicate well on social media and in their own blog posts.

-Tharp is naturally outgoing and her instinct is to befriend everyone she meets.
-But being overly friendly could annoy or turn off some of her clients.
-She works to establish healthy business boundaries in their relationship and not get too personal:
+Tharp is naturally outgoing and the instinct is to befriend everyone.
+But being overly friendly could annoy or turn off some clients.
+Tharp works to establish healthy business boundaries in their relationship and not get too personal:

 I took a cue from a misattributed quote of Joe Friday's and stick to 'just the facts.'
 If what I'm about to say to a client isn't something they need to know—or if it isn't about the project at hand—then I go back and erase it.
 I can still be friendly, of course, but the client doesn't need (or want) to know every detail about my personal life.

 Personally, I'm on the shy side.
-Interacting with a client or prospect is something I tend to put off.
-I solve this problem by assigning myself deadlines to answer emails or place phone calls.
-I also schedule about an hour a day for client or prospect interactions.
-Tuts+ writer Lisa Hunter also has some great advice to help introverts connect.
+Interacting with a client or prospect was something I tended to put off.
+I solved this problem by assigning myself deadlines to answer emails or place phone calls.
+I also scheduled about an hour a day for client or prospect interactions.
+Tuts+ writer Lisa Hunter also has some great advice to help introverts connect: